-Beacon was retained by the Regional Municipality of York to undertake a geomorphic assessment to inform the Class EA process for the improvements to Warden Avenue from Major Mackenzie Drive (Y.R.
+Beacon was retained by the Regional Municipality of York to undertake a geomorphic assessment to inform the Class EA process for the improvements to Kennedy Road from Major Mackenzie Drive (Y.R.
 25) to Elgin Mills Road in the City of Markham.
-The Class EA Study Area is located within the North Markham FUA and captures portions of the Berczy Creek and Bruce Creek subwatersheds; both watercourses are tributaries of the Rouge River.
-The purpose of this geomorphic assessment was to summarize available background information and confirm existing conditions for watercourses relevant to the Warden Avenue Class EA Study Area.
+The Class EA Study Area is located within the North Markham FUA and includes a crossing of Bruce Creek (a tributary of the Rouge River).
+The purpose of this geomorphic assessment was to summarize available background information and confirm existing conditions for watercourses relevant to the Class EA Study Area.